Tonmoy-KS/AmeNoOhobari-Chess-engine/README.md

 ## 🤝 Contributing

-Pull requests, optimizations, and bug fixes are very welcome!
+Pull requests, optimizations, and bug fixes are welcome!
-Open an issue for feature requests or ideas.
+Open an issue for feature requests or suggestions.

 ---